Practice chanter: Design and construction

 The practice chanter is essentially a long, thin piece of wood or plastic (in two parts) with a small-diameter hole bored lengthwise through the centre.
-Air is directed into and through this bore hole and passes through a reed, the vibration of which causes the sound.
-On the lower portion of the chanter, holes are bored into the instrument at right angles to the central bore hole.
+Air is directed into and through this borehole and passes through a reed, the vibration of which causes the sound.
+On the lower portion of the chanter, holes are bored into the instrument at right angles to the central borehole.
 These holes are then covered or uncovered to produce the melody.

-Practice chanters can be made out of various materials and come in various sizes: short chanters are designed for the smaller hands of a child; regular chanters (as shown in the photo at right) are the same size is the traditional chanters; long chanters are also available, with the added length allowing a melody hole spacing identical to that of the bagpipe chanter itself.
+Practice chanters can be made out of various materials and come in various sizes: short chanters are designed for the smaller hands of a child; regular chanters (as shown in the photo at right) are the same size as the traditional chanters; long chanters are also available, with the added length allowing a melody hole spacing identical to that of the bagpipe chanter itself.
 On some long chanters, the melody holes are also countersunk so that the outside face of the melody holes will have the same diameter as the bagpipe chanter holes.

-Pipe Chanters and practice chanters are typically made out of a hard wood such as African Blackwood; before the expansion of the British Empire, native woods were used, and are still used in many folk instruments.
+Pipe Chanters and practice chanters are typically made out of hardwood such as African Blackwood; before the expansion of the British Empire, native woods were used, and are still used in many folk instruments.
 In the 1960s African Blackwood was in very short supply, and Ireland's only bagpipe maker, Andrew Warnock of The Pipers Cave in Northern Ireland, began making chanters from polyoxymethylene (also known by several names), an extremely strong and durable machinable plastic which at the time was used for making police batons.
 The Gibson and Dunbar chanters are made out of polyoxymethylene.
 It is a material that can be machined and polished much like soft metals.
 Since there is no danger of splitting with a plastic chanter, there is no need for a sole (see below), although some models retain it for decorative purposes.

 The practice chanter can be played either sitting or standing.